 - A maintenance plan is available for $200 monthly and includes one monthly therapy session, plus unlimited messaging

-BetterHelp does not accept insurance but does accept FSA and HSA.
+While BetterHelp does not accept insurance, it does accept FSA and HSA.
 Using an FSA or HSA for mental health is fairly common and a great option if you have one of those accounts.

-The low monthly cost of BetterHelp makes it an affordable out-of-pocket option when compared to traditional therapy, which costs $100 – $150+ per session.2 BetterHelp offers financial aid for people experiencing financial difficulties.
-As you are going through the intake questionnaire, there are some questions related to income and whether or not COVID has impacted your job – how you answer these determines your eligibility for financial aid, which can lower the price by 10% – 40%.
+The low monthly cost of BetterHelp makes it an affordable out-of-pocket option when compared to traditional therapy, which costs $100–$150+ per session.2 BetterHelp offers financial aid for people experiencing financial difficulties.
+As you go through the intake questionnaire, there are some questions related to income—how you answer these determines your eligibility for financial aid, which can lower the price by 10%–40%.

 Regardless, you’ll know what your ongoing subscription cost will be at the end of the intake questionnaire before you input your payment details.
 The first month’s subscription fee is due upfront at the time of signup.
 For my testing purposes, I created a test account on BetterHelp, paid the fee, and then messaged support stating I’d like to cancel my account and receive a refund.
 BetterHelp support responded within the day and refunded my payment source after exchanging a couple of quick emails.